 Andrew Divoff, a Russian-Venezuelan actor you probably know best for playing Mikhail Bakunin on LOST speaks English, Spanish, Italian, French, German, Catalan, Portuguese and Russian.
 And he knew how to speak Romanian, but forgot when he had nobody to speak to with it.

 Christopher Lee speaks English, French, Italian, Spanish, and German; has proficiency in Swedish, Russian, and Greek; and if Sir Ian McKellenis to be believed, can handle a little bit of Afrikaans, Zulu, Japanese, Mandarin Chinese and Swahili!

-British actor Jamie Bamber is fluent in Italian and French (no doubt helped by having lived in France as a child, and hilariously lampshaded in an episode of Law & Order: UK where he butchers the language while trying to question a witness) and can pull off an American accent so convincingly that many people are shocked to learn that he's from London.
+British actor Jamie Bamber is fluent in Italian and French (along with spending some of his childhood in France, he studied them for his Modern Language degree).
+This is hilariously lampshaded in an episode of Law & Order: UK where he can't string more than two French words together while trying to question a witness.
+Additionally, he can pull off an American accent so convincingly that many people are shocked to learn that he's from London.